hfiref0x/AuthHashCalc/README.md

 * Administrative privileges are not required

 # Features
-* Portable Executable (PE32/PE32+) authenticode hash calculation (MD5/SHA1/SHA256/SHA384/SHA512);
+* Portable Executable (PE32/PE32+) Authenticode hash calculation (MD5/SHA1/SHA256/SHA384/SHA512)
-* WDAC compliant page hash calculation (image header only hash), SHA1/SHA256;
+* WDAC-compliant page hash calculation (image header only hash), SHA1/SHA256
-* GUI and CLI version combined in single executable;
+* GUI and CLI versions combined in a single executable
-* Drag and drop support for GUI version.
+* Drag and drop support for GUI version

 # Usage
-* Open desired file using button [...], select hash types you want to calculate and press "Calculate" button.
-Or drop your file using drag and drop operation.
+* Open the desired file using the button [...], select hash types you want to calculate, and press the "Calculate" button.
+Or drop your file using drag and drop.
-* CLI usage -> run program from console supplying parameter as input filename which authenticode hashes you want to calculate, **e.g. ahc64.exe c:\dir\mydriver.sys**.
+* CLI usage: run the program from the console, supplying as a parameter the input filename for which you want to calculate Authenticode hashes, e.g., **ahc64.exe c:\dir\mydriver.sys**.
-If you want save result to the file then use third parameter as output filename, e.g. **ahc64.exe c:\dir\mydriver.sys c:\dir\result.txt**.
+* If you want to save the result to a file, use a third parameter as the output filename, e.g., **ahc64.exe c:\dir\mydriver.sys c:\dir\result.txt**.

 # Build

 AuthHashCalc comes with full source code written in C.
-In order to build from source you need Microsoft Visual Studio 2015 and later versions.
+To build from source you need Microsoft Visual Studio 2015 or later.

 # Links
 * https://docs.microsoft.com/en-us/windows-hardware/drivers/install/authenticode